Adam Ronikier

 Adam Feliks Ronikier (1 November 1881, Warsaw – 4 September 1952, Orchard Lake, Michigan) was a Polish count and conservative politician.

+Biography

 During the World War I, he was a president of the Central Welfare Council (Rada Główna Opiekuńcza) in the period 1916–1918 in Kingdom of Poland, and again during the World War II from June 1940 to October 1943 in General Government.
-The council received financial supply both from the German authorities and (clandestinely) from the Polish Government in Exile.
+The council received financial support both from the German authorities and (clandestinely) from the Polish Government in Exile.